Consensys/validator-smart-contracts/contracts/allowlist/README.md

-# Allow List Smart Contract
+# Allowlist Smart Contract

-Accounts on the allow list can use the API of this contract to
+Accounts on the allowlist can use the API of this contract to
 * activate a validator
 * deactivate a validator
-* vote to add an account to the allow list
+* vote to add an account to the allowlist
-* vote to remove an account from the allow list
+* vote to remove an account from the allowlist
 * remove votes they have cast to add or remove an account
 * execute the vote count for an account to be added or removed

-For a vote to be successful more than 50% of the current members of the allow list have to vote.
+For a vote to be successful more than 50% of the current members of the allowlist have to vote.

 To get the votes counted and a new account being added or an account to be removed the function _countVotes needs to be called.